In Love We Trust

 In Love We Trust (左右 (Zuǒ yòu, left, right)) is a 2008 Chinese drama film directed by Wang Xiaoshuai and starring Liu Weiwei, Zhang Jiayi, Cheng Taisheng, and Yu Nan.
-It is alternatively named known by its literal English translation, Left Right.
+It is alternatively known by it's literal English translation, Left Right.

 Originally set to premiere at the 2007 Cannes Film Festival and then at the 64th Venice International Film Festival the same year, the film eventually missed both, ultimately premiering at the 58th Berlin International Film Festival in 2008.
 The film was picked up for international distribution by the Paris-based company Films Distribution.